tolworthy/TEDAgame/README.md

 I want the widest possible distribution for this game.
 So if you plan a lot of blood and sex, you might want to create your own fork of the project.

-## COME ON, EDIT THE CODE, YOU KNOW YOU WANT TO
+## COME ON, YOU KNOW YOU WANT TO

-And that's it.
-TEDAgame pursues the Holy Grail of gaming: a game that creates endless stories of exactly the kind you want, and endlessly improves.
+So TEDAgame pursues the Holy Grail of gaming: a game that creates endless stories of exactly the kind you want, and endlessly improves.
 Come and join us: become rich and famous and change the world!

+One last thing: my Internet connection is VERY slow (kilobits per second) and I have a day job (so far!) so if you do edit it might take me a day or two to get back to you.
+But you will have my eternal gratitude: I've been working on this for years, in the odd hour here and there, and I am not a fast coder.
+So any help in coding, even just a few minutes, is gratefully received.

 Thanks for reading.

-- Chris Tolworthy, the guy who never got over the fact that his favoruite game ended.
+- Chris Tolworthy - the guy who never got over the fact that his favoruite game ended.